spiral/docs/framework/bootloaders.md

 > Attention, this bootloaded will not be cached in memory by default.

 ## Short bindings and Shortcuts
-Pretty often you might to have simplified access to some of your code, for example database or specific part of request.
+Sometimes you might need to have simplified access to some of your code, for example database or specific part of request.
 As you might notice in [Container, Factory, DI](/framework/cotainer.md) section you can create short bindings for some of you classes and services.

 However in some cases we can additionally combine short binding with factory methods in Bootloader: